grumpyjames/birding-almanac/blog/surrey-circuit/surrey-circuit.md

 Truly, we could spend all day looking at and photographing every one multiple times, but there are other stops on the schedule and so we will ourselves on.
-We double back over the canal and follow the lane back to the car park , before setting off for Frensham Little Pond, spurred on by plans for lunch in the Tern Cafe, which the internet reports has reopened with reduced hours.
+We double back over the canal and follow the lane back to the car park, before setting off for Frensham Little Pond, spurred on by plans for lunch in the Tern Cafe, which the internet reports has reopened with reduced hours.

 <figure class="figure">